ManjilJ/LudoGameDev/README.md

 This project is a partial implementation of a Ludo game using React.

+# Ludo Game Development

+Welcome to the Ludo Game Development project!

+You can find the project repository here: [Ludo Game Repository](https://github.com/manjilj/ludogamedev)

 ## Disclaimer

 1. **No Warranty**: This tutorial and accompanying code are provided "as is," without any express or implied warranties, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.
 The authors make no representations or warranties about the accuracy, completeness, or suitability of the information contained in this tutorial for any purpose.